antoinefalisse/opensimAD/README.md

 ### Example
   - run `main.py`
       - You should get as output a few files in the example folder.
-Among them: `F.cpp` and `F.dll`.
-The .cpp file contains the source code of the external function, whereas the .dll file is the [dynamically linked library](https://web.casadi.org/docs/#casadi-s-external-function) that can be called when formulating your trajectory optimization problem.
+Among them: `F.cpp`, `F.dll`, and `F_map.npy`.
+The .cpp file contains the source code of the external function, the .dll file is the [dynamically linked library](https://web.casadi.org/docs/#casadi-s-external-function) that can be called when formulating your trajectory optimization problem, the .npy file is a dictionnary that describes the outputs of the external function (names and indices).
       - More details in the comments of `main.py` about what inputs are necessary and optional.

 ### Limitations